francope41/CS-5103-Course-Project-Software-Engineering-Practice/README.md

 This project requires the user to input a file path when running the code.

 **Example:**

     python3 main.py test_file.txt

+main.py must be in the same directory as utils.py

 * If the user does not provides the file path in the terminal, the program will ask for the path until it is a valid path